-The people responsible for overseeing the provision for children with SEN is Miss R Downing KS1 and Miss E Marshall KS2
+The person responsible for overseeing the provision for children with SEN is Mrs McAuley Eccles.

 The coalition government has issued new guidance for the way in which provision and support is made for children and young people with special educational needs and/or disabilities in England.
 New legislation (The Children and Families Act 2014) enacted on the 13th March came into force from the 1st September 2014.
 A new SEN Code of Practice also accompanies this legislation.